Accessibility Evaluation

 Outcome: Failed

-Findings: When a visitor zooms in on page colour-of-money.co.uk/articles/2022/triodos-global-equities-impact-fund-investor-update-q3-2022 up to 250% at a viewport of 1280x1024px, buttons appear near the tables that allow visitors to scroll through the table horizontally.
+Findings: When a visitor zooms in on page https://colour-of-money.co.uk/articles/2022/triodos-global-equities-impact-fund-investor-update-q3-2022 up to 250% at a viewport of 1280x1024px, buttons appear near the tables that allow visitors to scroll through the table horizontally.
 After the buttons are activated once, they disappear, and the buttons do not become visible again with hover or focus.
 As a result, visitors can no longer scroll through the tables, making them difficult to read.
 Make sure these buttons do not disappear.

 Another problem with these tables is that headers in the leftmost column, such as 'Triodos Global Equities Impact Fund KR-dis', remain in view when visitors scroll through the table using the buttons.
 These headers are in front of data cells, making these data cells not visible.
 This makes the table unreadable when users zoom in on the page.
 Ensure users can read the table properly when they zoom in on the page.